Reconciliation

 We pay our respects to Elders past and present and, recognise the continued and enduring connection all Aboriginal and Torres Strait Islander peoples have to this land and to Country.

 To bring PEXA’s vision to life we recognise the importance of listening, learning and collaborating with First Nations communities in forming our approach.
 In 2020, we engaged with John Briggs consultancy and began running annual educational sessions for the PEXA team, which recognise the importance of truth-telling in our journey towards reconciliation.
-In the years since, our relationship with John has continued to grow and with the support of our internal reconciliation working group, we are currently developing our first Indigenous Engagement Strategy (IES).
+In the years since, PEXA has engaged with Leroy Maher from Dhirra who is guiding our journey towards understanding our role in Aboriginal Affairs.
+We are continuing to progress the co-design of our strategy, led by Leroy, in partnership with our executive and PEXA teams to ensure our pathway is embedded, our ambition and our outcomes align and our commitments are enduring.

 Ancient Connections

-We are so proud of our bespoke artwork, Ancient Connections, a visual story that depicts the connections between Country, culture, kinship and community from both the past and present.
+Ancient Connections is a visual story that depicts the connections between Country, culture, kinship and community from both the past and present.
 Designed by artist Chad Briggs in 2022, it celebrates how we are all connected to this land, and for us at PEXA, it represents the complex nature of our purpose, Connecting People to Place.

 The artwork spotlights the rainbow serpent, one of the only stories from the dreaming that spans all language groups nationally.
 Culturally, it serves as an inclusive symbol for the celebration of First Nations history and culture – it’s the creation spirit that formed Australia’s landscape and waterways.
 You can learn more about the rainbow serpent dreamtime story here.